ansys/pyedb-core/README.rst

 viewing the documentation for the latest stable release to viewing the documentation for the development version or previously released versions.

-On the `PyEDB-Core <https://github.com/ansys/pyedb-core/issues>`_ page, you can create issues to report bugs and request new features.
+On the `PyEDB-Core Issues <https://github.com/ansys/pyedb-core/issues>`_ page, you can create issues to report bugs and request new features.
 When possible, use these issue templates:

 * Bug report template